-The City of Marysville has a variety of educational resources available to the public.
-Below the main audiences for which the City has resources available:
+The City of Marysville Surface Water Division has a variety of educational resources available to the public.
+These resources are designed to assist and inform the following target audiences:

-Through the Allen/Quilceda Watershed Action Team, the City and Marysville School District worked together to dedicate a 11.5 acre School District owned parcel adjacent to Jones Creek to be used as a learning center for this environmental education.
+Through the Allen Quilceda Watershed Action (AQWA) Team, the City and Marysville School District worked together to dedicate a 11.5 acre School District owned parcel adjacent to Jones Creek to be used as an outdoor learning center for environmental education.

-The City of Marysville Surface Water Management works in conjunction with the Marysville School District and Sound Salmon Solutions to provide environmental education to local fifth grade students.
-The curriculum covers a range of topics relating to salmon habitat restoration including:
+The City of Marysville Surface Water Division works in conjunction with the Marysville School District and Sound Salmon Solutions to provide environmental education and hands-on field trips at this site to local fifth grade students.
+The curriculum covers a range of topic relating to salmon habitat restoration, including: